brancz/veterator/README.md

 ###postgres

-Although sqlite is easier and faster to setup, it is recommended to use postgres as it is what is used in production.
+It is recommended to use postgres as it is what is used in production.
 To setup the dev environment with postgres follow these instructions.

 To get started developing you will need to install docker, docker-compose and clone the repo.